-Candidiasis is a primary or secondary mycotic infection caused by members of the genus Candida.
+Candidiasis is a primary or secondary mycotic infection caused by members of the genus Candida and other related genera.
 The clinical manifestations may be acute, subacute or chronic to episodic.
 Involvement may be localized to the mouth, throat, skin, scalp, vagina, fingers, nails, bronchi, lungs, or the gastrointestinal tract, or become systemic as in septicemia, endocarditis and meningitis.
 In healthy individuals, Candida infections are usually due to impaired epithelial barrier functions and occur in all age groups, but are most common in the newborn and the elderly.
 They usually remain superficial and respond readily to treatment.
 Systemic candidiasis is usually seen in patients with cell-mediated immune deficiency, and those receiving aggressive cancer treatment, immunosuppression, or transplantation therapy.

 1. Oropharyngeal candidiasis: including thrush, glossitis, stomatitis and angular cheilitis (perleche).

 Oral candidiasis in a new born (left) and in an immunosuppressed patient (right).